weianweigan/DuSwToglTF/README.md

-# Can solidworks export glb files?
+# Can solidworks export glb files?⚠️

-> Yes, SolidWorks now natively supports exporting GLB files, so this repository is no longer maintained.
+> Yes, SolidWorks now natively supports exporting GLB files, so this repository is no longer maintained⚠️.
 For instructions on how to export GLB files using SolidWorks, please refer to a tutorial.

 [**How to export glb files?**](https://blog.dududu.space/archives/can-solidworks-export-glb-files)